NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/index.md

 **Innovation**

 A modern graph database is used to link between related elements within and across standards (code lists) and studies.
-A transparent API-based architecture ensures simple system integration and allows for additional expandsion via dedicated applications.
+A transparent API-based architecture ensures simple system integration and allows for additional expansion via dedicated applications.
 A simple and intuitive user interface is used which is based on a state-of-the-art modern application framework.

 **Modular implementation**